-As stated in the New Jersey State Statutes:
+The following is an excerpt from New Jersey State Statutes:

 BE IT ENACTED by the Senate and General Assembly of the State of New Jersey Section 18A:37-2 (amended).
 Any pupil who is guilty of continued and willful disobedience, or of open defiance of the authority of any teacher or person having authority over him (or her), or of the habitual use of profanity or obscene language, or who shall cut, deface or otherwise injure any school property, shall be liable to punishment and to suspension or expulsion from school.